Miss USA 1954: Selection of participants

+Replacements

 Waydine Nesbitt, runner-up to the Arkansas Maid 1954 pageant, was appointed to replace Arkansas Maid 1954 Sonya Ann McClure after giving up her crown in order to compete for the Miss Arkansas crown for Miss America.

+Withdrawals

 Several contestants were disqualified due to being underaged.
 Barbara Ann Eschenburg of Maryland was discovered to be only 16 during the time of the contest, forcing her to withdraw as the minimum age limit of that time was 18.
 Ellen Whitehead of Virginia was also underage, but was discovered only after the contest.
 Initially, Ellen Whitehead of Virginia stayed as the first runner-up despite being underage since the placement was only considered as "honorary" according to the pageant officials.
 However, Dr. Richard Eschenburg, the father of Miss Maryland USA, complained to the officials as to why his daughter was disqualified for being underage while Whitehead was not; despite being underage.
 Whitehead was later disqualified by the pageant officials and was replaced by Karin Hultman of New York.

 Elaine DuFeen of Philadelphia, Pennsylvania was expected to compete in this edition.
 However, DuFeen dropped out of the pageant because another girl was chosen to represent her state and thought she wouldn't get an equal chance at the competition.